thecowan/wallpanel-android/README.md

 ```

 ### Camera Motion, Face, and QR Codes Detections
-In additional to device sensor data publishing.
-The application can also publish states for Motion detection and Face detection, as well as the data from QR Codes derived from the device camera.
+In additional to device sensor data publishing, the application can also publish states for Motion detection and Face detection, as well as the data from QR Codes derived from the device camera.

 Detection | Keys | Example | Notes
 -|-|-|-